Web under local loads – Nonlinear FEA

 Think how much my poor string would have to elongate to deform that much (5m string deflecting 20m?!?).
 This question brings us closer to understanding nonlinear geometry… where large deformations theory is being used.

-You see, the string cannot elongate 20.2m as linear approach suggest.
+You see, the string cannot elongate 20.2m as the linear approach suggest.
 But it will elongate some for sure!
 As you know this elongation will cause a tensile force in the string.
 In turn, this tensile force will stabilize the whole thing, reducing deflections!

 In the large deformation case above the deflection is only 57mm (when I assume my string is made from steel).
 For nylon, it would be around 237mm and the force in such case would be only 0.26kN (opposed to 1.07kN for steel wire).